amyles/coherence-workshop-handson/coherence-workshop-handson.md

 helm ls -n coherence-demo-ns
 ```

-To check the state of the Coherence cluster issue the command which queries for the custom resource definition (CRD) for the Coherence clusters:
+To check the state of the Coherence cluster issue the command which queries for the custom resource definition (CRD) for the Coherence roles, "http" and "storage".
+These resources will quickly transition to the "Ready" phase:

 ```
 kubectl get coherence -n coherence-demo-ns